sircharlo/meeting-media-manager/CONTRIBUTING.md

 # Install dependencies
 yarn install

-# Run the pre-build.sh script (necessary for dev and build scripts)
+# Run the pre-build.js script (necessary for dev and build scripts)
 yarn prebuild

 # Compile Electron ts files to js (necessary for dev and build scripts)